ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/sensors-and-actuators/color-sensors.md

 | SDA       |  GPIO21   |
 | SCL     |  GPIO22    |

+If you're not sure about the ESP32 pinout, then check out [this page!](https://ut-ras.github.io/RobotathonESP32/getting-started/microcontroller-interface)

 {: .highlight}
 Make sure to connect the color sensor's power pin to 3.3V!
 A 5V connection will fry the sensor.
 {: .callout-blue}